simopt-admin/simopt/docs/cascade.rst

 Random Solutions:
 -----------------
-:math:`u_v` is sampled uniformly from convex shapes defined by linear constraints.
+* :math:`u_v` is sampled uniformly from convex shapes defined by linear constraints.
 We adopt the hit-and-run algorithm, a Markov Chain Monte Carlo method.

+* The **get_multiple_random_solution** function allows for more efficiently generating multiple random solutions using hit-and-run.

 Optimal Solution:
 -----------------